Jun 15 2022

 On the flip side, TikTok offers a refreshing creative challenge for marketers, asking them to think about audience entertainment (and a nice potential boost in brand awareness) first, and CTAs second.

-Check out the following example of B2B brand Shopify sidestepping the sales and prioritizing the entertainment:
+Here’s a great example from B2B brand Shopify on how to sidestep the sales and prioritize the entertainment:

 There’s an awful lot to consider for brands branching out into TikTok, but the platform’s mantra for advertisers says it all: “Don’t make ads, make TikTok videos!”
 Those brands that approach their TikTok marketing strategies from the perspective of TikTok users—who seek entertaining, authentic, and unique content—will be well on their way to TikTok marketing success.